Editor's Note: The following article is a guest post by Mark Gottlieb.

 In today's book publishing world, it is much harder for writers to become published authors.
 Given the state of the retail landscape, with bookstores closing and Barnes & Noble battling it out with online retailers, there are fewer and fewer places to sell books.
-A great deal of book sales from publishers is occurring online, with Amazon controlling the vast majority of the marketplace.
+A great deal of book sales from publishers is occuring online, with Amazon controlling the vast majority of the marketplace.

 This has put tremendous pressure on book publishers, authors, and literary agents to get the publication process just right.
 Nowadays, publishers want to publish either a proven bestseller or a promising debut (without any prior book publishing baggage), and that leaves very little room for error.
 That's why writers need to have their manuscripts perfected before pursuing the path to publication.

 Acquisition editors at publishing houses expect manuscripts to be submitted only after they have been fully polished.

 The funny and, perhaps, surprising thing about book editors at publishing houses is that the word "editor" refers to these people often in name only.
 In actuality, book editors at publishing houses tend to acquire and oversee books through the publishing process rather than primarily edit manuscripts.